EVLP clinical trial breathes new life into lung transplantation

 Donor lungs are placed inside a sterile, dome-shaped incubator that maintains normal body temperature while the organs are treated with a nutrient- and oxygen-rich antibiotic solution that repairs damage and removes excess water.

 It’s a three-to-six-hour process that protects and preserves the lungs while doctors monitor their function, looking at indicators like oxygen exchange, airway pressure and lung compliance.
 If the lungs pass the test, they are immediately transplanted into a waiting patient.

 Why is this technology so exciting?
 Because EVLP can rescue lungs once considered unusable for transplant, says Bryan Whitson, MD, PhD cardiothoracic surgeon and director of the thoracic transplantation program at Ohio State.

 "Having the ability to more adequately evaluate potential donor organs and to even repair or resuscitate them is a game changer for lung transplantation," says Dr. Whitson.

 "In addition to being able to rescue lungs not traditionally transplantable, EVLP provides us with an opportunity to begin to more actively and routinely repair organs in the next couple of years."

 EVLP has the potential to double the number of lungs available for transplant.
-In fact, two Ohio State patients have already received successful transplants using EVLP in September.“If all goes well, our hope is to eventually increase recovery of suitable lungs enough to where we could essentially take all those anxiously awaiting a lifesaving lung transplant off the waiting list,” says Whitson.
+In fact, 10 Ohio State patients have already received successful transplants using EVLP.“If all goes well, our hope is to eventually increase recovery of suitable lungs enough to where we could essentially take all those anxiously awaiting a lifesaving lung transplant off the waiting list,” says Whitson.